-As a result of COVID-19 the number of loans provided during the period decreased by 24.77% as compared to previous year resulting in decreased total value of loans (total value of loans decreased by 23.68%).
+Post COVID-19 recovery the total number of loans provided during the period increased by 19.28% as compared to previous year resulting increased in the total value of loans (total value of loans increased by 21.52%).

 The ability to vary or suspend the repayment of a loan for a specified period where instances of financial hardship had occurred due to unforeseen and/or compelling reasons, was agreed in principal by the Trustees, however was not required during the period.
 The Trustees remain ready to assess each request individually.